 When using synchronous processing, the changed object is passed directly to the connector for further processing.

 The advantages of synchronous processing include:

-- With documents, you can access properties like Tags, Categories and Attachments.
+- With pages, you can access properties like Tags, Categories and Attachments.

 The disadvantages of synchronous processing include:

-- The system does not store the synchronization data in the database — if an error occurs and the connector fails to process the request, the data are lost.
+- The system does not store the synchronization data in the database – if an error occurs and the connector fails to process the request, the data is lost.